PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 tax filing units, have been used to generate Internet-TAXSIM OUTPUT files that are stored in the out-taxsim.zip file.
 The `tests` bash script automates the four-step validation process described above.
-The `tests` script takes longer to execute than the tests in the taxcalc/tests directory.
+The `tests` script takes longer to execute (roughly seven or eight minutes) than the tests in the taxcalc/tests directory (roughly one minute).
 But if the content of the six ?1?.taxdiffs files that are under version control are not modified by a `tests` execution, this a more thorough test that the tax calculation logic of the taxcalc package has not changed.